bflaven/ia_usages/ia_prompt_academy/001_Prompt_Engineering_Course.md

 ### 8. Automatic Reasoning and Tool-use
+To be completed

 ### 9. Automatic Prompt Engineer
+To be completed

 ### 10. Active-Prompt
+To be completed

 ### 11. Directional Stimulus Prompting
+To be completed

 ### 12. ReAct
+To be completed

 ### 13. Multimodal CoT
+To be completed

 ### 14. Graph Prompting
+To be completed

 ## 2. GOOGLE